Generating highly-entangled states in large Rydberg-atom arrays

 return local_shifts

-# Function to generate the Hamiltonian terms as sparse matrices
+Generate the Hamiltonian terms as sparse matrices.

 local_shifts = get_local_shifts(qubit_count)